 - Bill Abruzzi, doctor hired to take care of medical issues at the festival, told festival to triple his supply order.

-- although warned not to, about 270 NYC police show up but insist Woodstock Ventures pay cash.
-They work using aliases.
+- although warned not to, about 270 NYC police arrived but insisted Woodstock Ventures pay cash.
+They worked using aliases.